 Changes due to COVID-19

-- Rents on residential properties or mobile home sites will not increase while Alberta’s State of Public Health Emergency remains in effect.
+- Tenants are still obligated to pay rent.
+However, rent increases on residential properties or mobile home sites were not permitted during the State of Public Health Emergency.

 - Landlords can still file applications and receive orders for possession if the reason for the eviction is unrelated to rent and/or utility payments, or if a tenant refused to negotiate or comply with a payment plan.

 Residential Tenancies Act (RTA) Handbook